Aprilistic/GoogleMLB-Gemma-Sprint/README.md

 ![QA Generation Process](images/Screenshot_2024-09-21_at_11.21.17_PM.png)

-We created our QA dataset by selecting articles from the social/political domain with over 500 characters.
+We created our QA dataset by selecting articles from the social/political domain with over 500/490 characters (each for train/test).
 This process yielded approximately 10,000 data points, which were used to generate QA pairs.
 The dataset includes:

 - RDF Dataset File (TTL format) for categorized newspaper articles
 - QA Dataset File with Question and Answer columns

-We employed GPT4-mini to batch process and synthesize QA pairs from the articles.
+We employed GPT4o-mini to batch process and synthesize QA pairs from the articles.
 The final dataset consists of 8,946 training samples and 284 test samples.

 The dataset is available on HuggingFace: [BLACKBUN/old_korean_newspaper_1897_1910_economy_politic_qa](https://huggingface.co/datasets/BLACKBUN/old_korean_newspaper_1897_1910_economy_politic_qa)